File Upload Using SFTP

 To encrypt your files, you will need access to the public encryption key for your tenant.

-1. In the studio experience, click Settings on the global navigation bar.
+1. In Studio, click Settings on the global navigation bar.

 2. In Settings, click Manage PGP Keys.